polterguy/polterguy.github.io/tutorials/http-rest/index.md

 The status code is the value of your **[http.get]** node after invoking your endpoint, and the headers collection is returned as the **[headers]** node.
-At this point you can easily traverse the array of items returned by the endpoint, using code resembling the following.
+At this point you can easily traverse the array of items returned by the endpoint using code resembling the following.

 ```
 http.get:"https://jsonplaceholder.typicode.com/posts"